February 2012 marked the 60th anniversary of the Queen's accession to

 calendar.
 A b'ak'tun was the longest unit of measurement in

-with the modern Western calendar it can be shown that the 13th b'ak'tun ends on 21st December, 2012.
+with the modern Western calendar it can be shown that the 13th b'ak'tun ended on 21st December 2012.
+This date

-has generated enormous publicity, with many predicting the end of the
+generated a huge amount of publicity, with many gullible people expecting the end of the

 world, or a transformative event of some kind.
-This is despite no record
+This was despite no record

 of the Mayans themselves believing that any such event would occur.*